Quotes from The Simpsons

 Lindsay Naegle: Good evening.
 I'm Lindsay Naegle.
 And I'm the founder of SSCCATAGAPP.
 Singles, Seniors, Childless Couples and Teens and Gays Against Parasitic Parents.

-Lindsay Naegle: Save your breathe for blowing up water wings, breeder.
+Lindsay Naegle: Save your breath for blowing up water wings, breeder.

 Lindsay Naegle: I dream of an America with nudity and F-words on network TV.
 Where the whole world doesn't stop because a school bus did.
 Children are the future.
 Today belongs to me!